Why Julie Klausner Devoted An Episode Of Her TV Show To Mocking Woody Allen

 “Our characters are people who don’t care who’s listening.
 They want to take back being a hater,” she says.
 “Most of it has to do with the fact that they’re not terribly self-aware, but also they’re very confident their opinions are right.
 I think people watching who are so careful about having to say the right thing or they get in trouble—online especially—will hopefully find some vicarious joy in watching characters who don’t self-censor and either hold unpopular opinions or hold popular opinions that aren’t voiced.”

-These unpopular opinions extend to more relatively benign opinions, such as Andrea Martin’s concise dismissal of Les Misérables (“It’s too long, too confusing and too much drama for what you take away.”)
+This kind of shade extends to relatively benign opinions, such as Andrea Martin’s concise dismissal of Les Misérables (“It’s too long, too confusing and too much drama for what you take away.”)
 Speaking her mind offline, however, has gotten trickier since Klausner’s profile has risen with Difficult People.

 Early last year, the comedian tweeted a few jabs about young, waifish actress Zendaya hailing herself as a role model for tweens at the Kids Choice Awards.
 Klausner’s contention was that the willowy star might set unobtainable body standards for impressionable viewers.
 It was not well received.
 Klausner sincerely apologized, and deleted the offending tweets.
 She has since mostly restricted her more candid opinions to private conversations and the mouths of her fictional characters.

-Woody Allen seems to have mostly avoided a similar moment of reckoning, though.
-Despite the objective failure of his Amazon series, and diminishing returns for recent films like Irrational Man and Magic in the Moonlight, Woody Allen has maintained his sky-high cultural cachet without ever owning up to his flaws, cinematic or otherwise.
-He’s still Woody Allen, he still books A-listers for his annual movies, and he has in no way been hampered by the events around his life nor the uneven quality of his recent work.
+Woody Allen seems to have largely avoided a similar moment of reckoning, though.
+Despite the objective failure of his Amazon series, and diminishing returns for recent films like Irrational Man and Magic in the Moonlight, Woody Allen has maintained his sky-high cultural cachet without ever owning up to his flaws–cinematic or otherwise.
+He’s still thee Woody Allen, he still books A-listers for his annual movies, and he has in no way been hampered by the events around his life, nor the uneven quality of his recent work.

 While a lot of people still feel cagey about being a Woody Allen fan, there is a pronounced difference between the regard people hold him in and the way the public feels about Bill Cosby, who is also mentioned in the “Strike Rat” episode of Difficult People.
 Klausner has a typically pithy way of explaining why that might be.